richardvenneman/floatl/README.md

 ### CSS styling

 All styling (including transitions) is basically done by toggling CSS classes.
 Because of this it is easy to apply your own styling.
 Take a look at the [default styling](https://github.com/richardvenneman/floatl/blob/master/dist/css/floatl.css) to get an idea of where to override attributes.
+Or check out this [Gist with example styling](https://gist.github.com/richardvenneman/cf64188aa645208c65c8) – we currently apply this on our site.

 ## Browser support